ThorstenDoherr/searchengine/README.md

 ## Version history

+2021.11.11 SearchEngine 20.214
+- fixed a bug in single process refine
+- fixed some progress messages
+- better recognition of numbers in imported text files

 2021.09.22 SearchEngine 20.213
 - the path of the BaseTable can now contain blanks without causing an exception (this error caused the influx of version changes)